“Flint Town” panel, conversation — Coyne, Galloway, Oliver, Willingham — set for Tuesday April 10

 ” ‘Flint Town’ has the expensive look of theatrical fictional filmmaking; it glories in winter snow and summer green.
 Holidays come and go: Christmas, the Fourth of July, Halloween, Christmas again.
 There are artful shots of the moon through clouds and fireflies in a yard, of goldfish, a dog’s eyes, even a coffee maker making coffee.
 Its prettiness usefully reminds the viewer that there is more to Flint than crime.
 In other respects, it is a little too gorgeous for its own good, aestheticizing crime scene tape, blood splatter, shell casings, abandoned houses, the hand of a corpse in the snow.
 Similarly, it goes from scenes of patient observation to those that indulge in the stylistic tics of cop shows.
 The filmmaking sometimes gets in the way of the film.”

 Netflix has granted permission for use of several excerpts from the series for the forum, though time will allow only about 15 minutes total as samples of key moments.
-While seeing the approximately 250-minute series would enrich forum attendees’ participation in the forum, organizers assert it’s not necessary to have seen all episodes to appreciate Tuesday event.
+While seeing the approximately 250-minute series would enrich forum attendees’ participation in the forum, organizers assert it’s not necessary to have seen all episodes to appreciate the Tuesday event.

 EVM Editor Jan Worth-Nelson can be reached at janworth1118@gmail.com.